Snapdragon is a superb annual flower that blooms all summer long and even longer, lasting up to fall.

 All there is to know about snapdragon

-There are different snapdragon varieties.
+There are several different snapdragon varieties.
 Some are quite tall and are marvelous in flower bouquets, others are dwarf and semi-dwarf varieties that are perfectly suited to flower beds and to garden boxes and pots.

 Many colors are available.
 Snapdragon flowers range from pink to yellow and include purple, violet, white and orange.

 Your snapdragon may actually change colors in the course of time, this is perfectly normal.

 Since these flowers regenerate from seed every year, each generation can vary and have a different appearance.

 Snapdragon in the kitchen

 Snapdragon is also used in cooking where it shines with very interesting culinary properties.